accelerated-text/awesome-nlg/README.md

 ## Libraries

 - [Cron Expression Descriptor](https://github.com/bradymholt/cron-expression-descriptor) - A .NET library that converts cron expressions into human readable descriptions.
+- [Number Words](https://github.com/tokenmill/numberwords) - Convert a number to an approximated text expression: from '0.23' to 'less than a quarter'.

 ## Narrative Generation